NAICS Codes 101 in 2023

 NAICS digits

 A NAICS Code is a six-digit numeric code.
-Any code above 6 digits is not a NAICS Code, though it may be based on NAICS Codes.
-The first two code digits define the economic sector.
+The first two digits define the economic sector.
 The third, fourth, fifth and six digits designate the Subsector, Industry group, NAICS industry and National industry respectively (seen in the graphic below).

 Why Are NAICS Codes Important?

-NAICS Codes are important because they put your business into categories used by agencies to meet their procurement needs.
-You can find opportunities based on NAICS code.
-For example, if you sell sports equipment such as tennis rackets and baseballs, you'll want to be looking for opportunities that are soliciting the actual equipment and not an equipment center.
+NAICS Codes are important because they categorize your business into different industries that are then used for agencies to evaluate their procurement needs.
+But this isn't the most important aspect of NAICS Codes.
+What is so useful about these codes is you can find opportunities based on your specific NAICS Codes.
+For example, if you sell sports equipment such as tennis rackets and baseballs, you'll want to be looking for opportunities on sites such as SAM.gov that are soliciting the actual equipment and not an equipment center.
 Using your primary NAICS Code to search for upcoming opportunities will save you time and help you find relevant ones to go after.

 Using NAICS Codes to Determine Size Standards

+Another utility for NAICS Codes is determining business size.
 Understanding the business size standards for NAICS Codes is critical.
-The Small Business Administration (SBA) developed size standards for each NAICS category.
+The Small Business Administration (SBA) has developed size standards based off of NAICS Codes.
 These are used to determine whether a firm qualifies as a Small Business or “Other than Small” business.

 Size standards are determined in one of two ways: either by the number of employees a company has or by measuring the average annual “receipts” a company produces.
 Annual receipts, as defined in FAR 19.101, refers to the gross revenue a company generates from a number of factors including revenues from sales, interests, rents, fees, and commissions among other things.
 Qualifying as a small business has several advantages, including increased marketing and federal business sales opportunities.